-Women ≥35 years of age without a BRCA1/2, TP53, or PTEN mutation; a strong family history of breast cancer; a history of thoracic radiation before age 30; or a history of LCIS should have their risk for breast cancer estimated according to the modified Gail model.68-70 The modified Gail model is a computer-based, multivariate, logistic regression model that uses age, race, age at menarche, age at first live birth or nulliparity, number of first-degree relatives with breast cancer, number of previous breast biopsies, and histology of the breast biopsies to produce actuarial estimates of future breast cancer risk.^{68,69,71,72} The criteria used to determine risk by the modified Gail model are described in Table 1.
-The Gail model, as modified by the National Surgical Adjuvant Breast and Bowel Project (NSABP) investigators, is available on the National Cancer Institute website (http://www.cancer.gov/bcrisktool/Default.aspx).
+The modified Gail model is a computer-based, multivariate, logistic regression model that uses age, race, age at menarche, age at first live birth or nulliparity, number of first-degree relatives with breast cancer, number of previous breast biopsies, and histology of the breast biopsies to produce actuarial estimates of future breast cancer risk.
+P2-95 The criteria used to determine risk by the modified Gail model are described in Table 1.